oobabooga/text-generation-webui/README.md

 |`--gpu-split`     | Comma-separated list of VRAM (in GB) to use per GPU device for model layers, e.g. `20,7,7` |
 |`--max_seq_len MAX_SEQ_LEN`           | Maximum sequence length. |
 |`--compress_pos_emb COMPRESS_POS_EMB` | Positional embeddings compression factor.
 Should typically be set to max_seq_len / 2048. |
+|`--alpha_value ALPHA_VALUE`           | Positional embeddings alpha factor for NTK RoPE scaling.
+Same as above.
+Use either this or compress_pos_emb, not both. `

 #### GPTQ-for-LLaMa